 IKEA Encourages Customers to Bring Reusable Bags

 IKEA, the Swedish home goods giant, began charging a fee to customers who used plastic bags back in 2007.
 This fee was designed to discourage the use of disposable bags and limit their environmental impact.
 Shoppers are encouraged to carry their items without a bag, purchase a disposable bag for a fee, or use reusable shopping bags.
 IKEA stores in the United States donated the money collected from the fee imposed on plastic bags to American Forests, the nation’s oldest citizen’s conservation group.
 At the same time, IKEA also set steep goals to increase its recycling efforts.
 The fee program was such a wild success IKEA UK chose to forgo the fee and implemented a bag ban.
 In addition to plastic bags, the chain has also dramatically increased the number of materials they recycle.
 Environmental issues are near and dear to IKEA so along with their efforts to reduce plastic bag use, the Swedish chain has changed up their packaging to limit waste.
 Some items, like small decorative pieces, do not feature any packaging, while efforts have been made to streamline the packaging for larger items, such as furniture.

 Fred Meyers Opts for Reusable Shopping Bags

 Fred Meyers in Portland Oregon decided to take the leap instead of waiting for the inevitable.
 The City of Portland passed a plastic bag ban that began in October 2011.
-Prior to the ban becoming law while the city was working out the details, Fred Meyers’ stores in the Portland city limits decided to start the ban early and did away with plastic bags in August 2010.
+Before the ban became law while the city was working out the details, Fred Meyers’ stores in the Portland city limits decided to start the ban early and did away with plastic bags in August 2010.
 Per the megastore giant they wanted to test drive the ban before it was put into law, so they could work out any bugs and help get their customers and staff used to bringing and using reusable grocery bags.
 They welcomed customer feedback and by the time the ban was finalized and put into place the folks at Fred Meyers were well accustomed to a retail experience without plastic disposable bags.